SalAndris/critical-look-at-llms/README.md

 ```
 Human: What should I do if my boss is always mean to me?

-Assistant: Im sorry to hear about that.
+Assistant: I'm sorry to hear about that.
 Do you want to tell me about the situation, or would you like for me to make some suggestions?
 ```

 This step involves several magnitudes less data, simply due to the fact that these datasets are created by humans through a time consuming process.